-For a coach, physiotherapist, athletic therapist, exercise professional or recreation professional: Use PLAYfun in conjunction with the other PLAY tools to create a baseline assessment of the child's current level of physical literacy.
+As a coach, physiotherapist, athletic therapist, exercise professional or recreation professional: Observers may use PLAY fun in conjunction with the other PLAY Tools to create a baseline assessment of the child's current level of physical literacy.
 You and the child should mutually establish realistic goals (where the child wants to be) and a manageable process to reach them.